spacebeam/research/web/torchup.org/content/pages/compete.md

 ### Bot Submission Guidelines

 When submitting your bot, *please* follow these guidelines for submitting your bot's final version.
-To submit the final version of your bot, email [jchassoul@gmail.com](mailto:jchassoul@gmail.com) a link or attach a single zip file containing:
+To submit the final version of your bot, email [jchassoul@gmail.com](mailto:jchassoul@gmail.com) an URL (*NOT* by attachment because may be blocked by Gmail because it might think it's malware) etc. send a link to download a single zip file containing:

 A folder containing the dll or executable of your bot we will use in the tournament and for immediate testing.
 (EXE/Linux/Java) bot files must contain a file named run_proxy.bat or run_proxy.sh which runs your bot.